schnoddelbotz/writing/README.md

 other tools like [pandoc](https://pandoc.org/) exist too.
 A nightmare.
 No. Just stick to ONE (or two) formats well-supported (like JPEG and EPS) and you're good to go.

+Key difference between vector and bitmap?
+Read above articles or remember half of
+reality: Vector graphic formats DESCRIBE graphs - like maths, using functions.
+As result, you can SCALE vector graphics as you wish, without loss of QUALITY.

+A bitmap is the RASTERED version of a vector graphics file ... or a PHOTO, painting - random.
+If you enlarge a 6x6 pixel image, you will end up with 6x6 huge pixels.
+Works nicely thinking in boxes, but curves look ugly, really!

+Finally, RESOLUTION.
+Should you stumble upon that.
+Old CRT (Cathode ray tube, Kathodenstrahlröhre) monitors often used 72dpi or so?
+Your inkjet printer was said to be 600 dpi but that was a bad joke, because ink and paper, hach!
+Luckily you would never be able to measure and the numbers marketed quite well.
+Anyhow.
+Scans/Images - don't go beyond 300dpi.
+Most often "old" screen resolution of 72dpi would do for most documents printed A4 if not using vector graphics.
+Today, we have HiDPI retina displays, with resolution beyond capabilities of our eyes.
+That's because - we can.
+Uhm?

 ## Scanning